-So here is some general advice that will lead you to the better restaurants in Rome without too much effort.
+So here is some general advice and our top tips that will lead you to the best food in Rome without too much effort.
+Find out!

 1. Ask locals for advice – eat where locals eat

 One of the best ways to find the best food anywhere in the world is asking locals about the best places to eat.
 This definitely counts in Rome where there are so many restaurants and so many choices…

 We asked for some recommendations for where to eat in Rome at our hotel, and they pointed us to an excellent restaurant nearby.
 It didn’t look fancy but served simple home-made Italian food at a fair price.
 Furthermore, it was just around the corner from our hotel.

 We found it so good that we ate there for three evenings in a row.
 We were not the only ones – the place was packed with locals every evening.
 In case you are interested, the restaurant is called L’Orso 80 and is located just a few blocks North of Piazza Navona – 33, Via dell’Orso.

 I’m sure there are so many other great restaurants in Rome that are just as good.
 And the absolute best way to discover them is by following locals’ advice.

 Once you found a good restaurant in Rome and are seated at a table, don’t rush to order just yet!
 Look around before ordering the food and see what locals eat.
 If it looks good, order the same.
 If you are not sure, ask your waiter for suggestions and be open-minded to try something new!